Healthcare Certificates

 UNST1 credits

-The Medical Assistant Apprenticeship Program is a collaboration between Central Wyoming College and the U.S. Department of Labor, Office of Apprenticeship.
-Enrolled students must complete 20 credits of career-related online coursework while gaining a minimum of 2000 hours of on-the-job training under the guidance of an experienced on-site mentor.
-The employer is responsible for evaluating skills competence and maintaining progress records.
+The Medical Assistant Apprenticeship Program is a collaboration between Central Wyoming College and the U.S. Department of Labor.
+Enrolled apprentices complete 20 college credits of career-related online coursework while gaining 2000 hours of employment at a registered healthcare facility providing direct patient care under the guidance of an experienced on-site mentor.
+The employer is responsible for evaluating technical skills and competencies and maintaining clinical progress records.
+The online classroom format offers convenience and flexibility, allowing the apprentice to balance work and education.
+Completion of the program qualifies the apprentice to test for industry certification as a National Certified Medical Assistant (NCMA).

-Apprentices must be 18 years of age or older, have a high school diploma or the equivalent, and be employed by a registered apprenticeship sponsor.
+The apprentice must be 18-years of age or older, have a high school diploma or the equivalent, and be continuously employed by a registered apprenticeship sponsor.

 Program Requirements